ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 The garment industry is vital to human civilization and has a massive global demand.<br>

-To estimate their garment production capacity and ensure that production is completed on time, large garment production companies must track, analyse, and predict the productivity of their working teams.
-This is crucial in order to maintain the company's reputation and avoid paying breach of contract penalties.<br>
+A modern garment production companies must track, analyse, and predict the productivity of their working teams in order to estimate their garment production capacity and ensure that production is completed on time.
+This is crucial in maintaining the company's reputation and avoid paying breach of contract penalties.<br>

-Furthermore, a good prediction model is essential in the future development of the garment company because it provides the information to streamline production lines and optimize production efficiency.<br>
+Furthermore, a good prediction model is an essential tool in the development planning of a garment company because it provides the information to streamline the production lines and optimize the production efficiency.<br>

 </details>